m1l/Everything-Metric-Firefox/PageForTesting.md

-This page is for tesing if the extension is working correctly.
+This page is for testing if the extension is working correctly.